 Leaders have rightly prioritised reading.
 They are determined that all pupils should learn to read and enjoy books.
 They closely monitor the quality and consistency of how well reading is taught.
 The curriculum is supported by high quality texts and books of different genres.
-Ofsted 2023

 The Power of Reading